321hendrik/SikuliTools/README.md

 - select a part of the screen

 The selection is saved to an image file in the directory of the currently active tab.

+## TODO
+- Command to clean up a test folder (remove unused images, show missing)
+- A match overlay that highlights all matches on screen for a selected image pattern
+- Build script to run the currently open test